exakat/php-dictionary/dictionary/dot-notation.ini.rst

 Dot notation is easier to read, in particular when there are numerous elements.

 Dot notation is not a PHP native feature.
-It is available via independant packages or as feature of frameworks.
+It is available via independent packages or as feature of frameworks.

 .. code-block:: php